Bitcoin-Inscription-Marketplace/BIM-Protocol/purchasing-sale.md

 }
 ```

-There MUST be an output in the same transaction that transfers the listed amount to the wallet in the listing, both are in the sale listing, which must be in the previousTx.
+There MUST be an output in the same transaction that transfers the listed amount to the wallet in the listing, both are in the sale listing, which must be in the rootTx.
 If it isn't the correct amount, then the BIM transaction is considered invalid.